 Undergraduate Research: Rarely do mathematics students gain significant research opportunities at the undergraduate level, but that's exactly what math majors do at Andrews.
-To see the list of student publications, click here.
-The Seabird Ecology Team, a research group funded by the National Science Foundation, gives opportunities for mathematics and biology students to engage in interdisciplinary research in mathematical ecology.
-Student members of the group help with data collection on Protection Island and work on data analysis and mathematical modeling of the system.
-They give presentations and coauthor papers with Professors Shandelle Henson and James Hayward.
+All of our professors offer opportunities for students to join in their research and to give presentations and publish papers.
+For example, the Seabird Ecology Team, a research group funded by the National Science Foundation, gives opportunities for mathematics and biology students to engage in interdisciplinary research in mathematical ecology.
+Student members of the group help with data analysis and mathematical modeling of the system and give presentations and coauthor papers with Professors Shandelle Henson and James Hayward.

-Scholarship and Student Work Opportunities: Math majors typically win substantial academic scholarships based on their ACT/SAT scores, and the Department offers three named scholarships as part of the Andrews Partnership Scholarship program.
+Scholarship and Student Work Opportunities: Math majors typically win substantial academic scholarships based on their ACT/SAT scores, and the Department offers six named scholarships.
 Also, mathematics majors are given preference in filling the numerous employment opportunities in the Department, including work as tutors in the Mathematics Center, as graders, and as supervisors for lab sections of certain courses.